binance/binance-connector-node/README.md

 ### Response Metadata

 The Binance API server provides weight usages in the headers of each response.
-This information can be fetched from `headers` property.
-For example, `x-mbx-used-weight` indicates the weight of a specific endpoint and `x-mbx-used-weight-1m` shows the total weight consumed within 1 minute.
+This information can be fetched from `headers` property. `x-mbx-used-weight` and `x-mbx-used-weight-1m` show the total weight consumed within 1 minute.

 ```
 // client initialization is skipped